GoPlausible/.github/profile/README.md

 ** Both will be public soon, WIP! **

-**AlgoPoaP** features that are not available on ETH PoaP:
+**AlgoPoaP** features that are not available on ETH PoaP (it actually only supports time currently!):

-- Geo
+- Geo constraint option
-- Tokenless
-- Parametrized NFT
-- Signature
+- Authorization Signature constraint option
-- QRCode
+- QRCode constraint option
+- NFT based or NFT-less (Using transaction note only)